ohbm/osr2023/faq.md

 <div id='whovisit'></div><br>
 ### Who can participate in the OSR?
 Anyone can participate in the OSR!
-Our content is scheduled to minimise clashes with live material being presented in the main meeting, and our content will be repeated three times every 24 hours at different timezones (The americas, Europ, and Asia) so you can join at a time convenient for you.
+Our content is scheduled to minimise clashes with live material being presented in the main meeting, and our content will be repeated twice times every 24 hours at different timezones (Americas/Europe, and Europe/Asia) so you can join at a time convenient for you.

 **You must register for the OSR to obtain the details to connect to the discussions.** Registration for the OSR is included with the main meeting if you are attending the full <a href="https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=3958">OHMB program</a>.
 Details for how to join the OSR will be provided in the OHBM meeting virtual platform.